ShreeraamGit/Disaster-Response-Pipeline-ETL-ML/README.md

 ### Introduction

 The goal of this project is to classify different messages, that people in a distress during any disaster might send, into proper classes for easy support and help can be planned and assisted.
+And also i have designed a Web Page to Classify the Messages which also shows the overview of the training Dataset

 ### Installation